magore/hp85disk/README.md

 ## Initial Setup of HP85 disk V2 PCB by Jay Hamlin
 ### Setup checklist
-  * **You must an HP85 82937A GPIB card installed[See document](Documents/82937AHP-IBInterface-InstallationAndTheoryOfOperationManual-82937-90007-56pages-Oct80)
+  * **You must an HP85 82937A GPIB card installed** [See document](Documents/82937AHP-IBInterface-InstallationAndTheoryOfOperationManual-82937-90007-56pages-Oct80)
     * **You must also have the required HP 82937A option roms installed**
       * **Mass Storage ROM** [Mass Storage ROM Manual](Documents/HP85-MassStorage.pdf)
       * **NOTE** I use the **PRM-85** with the HP85A super ROM - in my unit as it has all of the option ROMs included